 Renewable Fuel Standard

 The RFS originated with the Energy Policy Act of 2005 and was expanded and extended by the Energy Independence and Security Act of 2007 (EISA).
-The RFS program requires renewable fuel to be blended into transportation fuel in increasing amounts each year, escalating to 36 billion gallons by 2022.
-Each renewable fuel category in the RFS program must emit lower levels of greenhouse gases relative to the petroleum fuel it replaces.
+The RFS requires renewable fuel to be blended into transportation fuel in increasing amounts each year, escalating to 36 billion gallons by 2022.
+Each renewable fuel category in the RFS program must emit lower levels of greenhouse gases (GHGs) relative to the petroleum fuel it replaces.

 Renewable Fuels Categories

-- Biomass-Based Diesel: A diesel fuel substitute made from renewable feedstocks, including biodiesel and nonester renewable diesel.
-It cannot be co-processed with petroleum (such fuels fall under an undifferentiated advanced biofuels category).
-EISA requires a life cycle GHG emissions reduction of 50% compared to the baseline.
+- Biomass-Based Diesel: A diesel fuel substitute made from renewable feedstocks, including biodiesel and non-ester renewable diesel.
+Fuels in this category must demonstrate a life cycle GHG emissions reduction of 50%.

 - Cellulosic Biofuel: Any fuel derived from cellulose, hemicellulose, or lignin—nonfood-based renewable feedstocks.
-Cellulosic biofuels must have life cycle GHG emissions at least 60% lower than the baseline petroleum fuel.
+Fuels in this category must demonstrate a life cycle GHG emissions reduction of at least 60%.